Analysis of Fatigue-Induced Compensatory Movements in Bicep Curls: Gaining Insights for the Deployment of Wearable Sensors: Introduction

+Consequently, to capture and obtain a comprehensive analysis of the Bicep Curl exercise, an array of mechanical and sEMG sensors are required to observe all the joints and muscles stated.
+It is foreseeable that the wearable sensors developed will be complex and cost-ineffective \cite{vourganas2019factors}.
+Therefore, it is necessary to conduct a systematic analysis of the compensatory movements in bicep curls to reduce the dimensionality of the features between standard Bicep Curl exercise and fatigue Bicep Curl exercise, to simplify the sensor design and deployment, which has been absent in the existing literature, to the authors' best knowledge.

 To this end, in this work, we use a motion capture system to capture the shoulder and arm joint kinematics such as \textit{shoulder elevation-depression}, \textit{shoulder flexion-extension}, \textit{elbow flexion-extension}, and \textit{wrist flexion-extension} under standard and fatigued bicep curls.
 While the motion capture system is used for analysis here, we note that the results also apply to other mechanical sensors that can measure the joint motions.
 In addition, we use sEMG sensors to measure eight muscles, including \textit{BIC}, \textit{BRA}, \textit{UT}, \textit{TRI}, \textit{FCU}, \textit{FCR}, \textit{AD}, and \textit{PD}.
 The \textit{BR} muscle is excluded as it is not a superficial muscle and, therefore, cannot be measured by sEMG appropriately.
-To compare which subset of muscles contributes the most to compensatory movements, we extract muscle synergies from the sEMG signals using the Non-Negative Matrix Factorization (NNMF) algorithm, which has been widely used in the field of motion analysis.
+The rationale for selecting the motion capture system and the sEMG sensor is that both have high accuracy and are widely used in sports analysis \cite{wang2022technology}.
+These sensors would be the most suitable, considering this study aims to identify the ground truth differences between standard Bicep Curl and fatigued Bicep Curl.
+To compare which subset of muscles contributes the most to compensatory movements, we extract muscle synergies from the sEMG signals using NNMF algorithm.

-The contributions of this paper are twofold: \begin{itemize} \item Identification of significant differences in muscle synergy and joint kinematics among weight-free, standard, and fatigued bicep curls.

-\item Proposal of an optimal metric for detecting fatigue-induced compensatory movements in bicep curls, based on a comparison of sEMG data and joint kinematics. \end{itemize} The results presented in this paper can potentially guide the optimal development and deployment of wearable sensors for automatic muscle compensation detection in bicep curls in home-based rehabilitation.
+The contributions of this paper are twofold: \begin{itemize} \item Identification of significant differences in muscle synergy and joint kinematics among weight-free, standard, and fatigued bicep curls. \item Proposal of an optimal metric for detecting fatigue-induced compensatory movements in bicep curls, based on a comparison of sEMG data and joint kinematics. \end{itemize} The results presented in this paper can potentially guide the optimal development and deployment of wearable sensors for automatic muscle compensation detection in bicep curls in home-based rehabilitation.